revolunet/angular-carousel/README.md

 ## Features :
  - Mobile friendly, tested on webkit+firefox
- - use CSS 3D transformations and `requestAnimationFrame`. (fallback to CSS 2D if 3D support not available)
+ - Use CSS 3D transformations and `requestAnimationFrame`. (fallback to CSS 2D if 3D support not available)
  - DOM buffering
- - index data-binding
+ - Index data-binding
- - optional indicators
+ - Optional indicators

 ### Regular carousel :
  - `rn-carousel-index` two way binding to control the carousel position.